HAWinther/FML/FML/COLASolver/README.md

 When generating the initial density field we have the option of using the amplitude-fixed fields (Angulo and Pontzen 1603.05253 ; Francisco Villaescusa-Navarro et al. 1806.01871) and also easily invert the phases to do so-called paired-fixed simulation.

 When computing the IC the code will check if the particle you use has quantities it supports and if so it will store data like: the initial Lagrangian position of the particles, unique ID and displacement fields up to 3LPT.

+We also have the option to read in particles (GADGET format, but the library this builds on also contains a RAMSES reader) from file and run a simulation with this.
+For COLA simulations we also provide methods to reconstruct the LPT fields that are needed from the particle distribution in the external IC.
+This is mainly useful for testing (e.g. to compare to high-resolution simulations done with, say, RAMSES, GADGET or PKDGRAV).

 # Input files